ibm-cloud-docs/vpc/api-identity-beta-change-log.md

 ### For version `2025-07-15` or later
 {: #version-2025-07-15}

-**Instance identity methods.** When using a beta `version` query parameter of `2025-07-15` or later, the `/instance_identity` methods have been removed, and requests will fail with an HTTP response of `404`.
-Clients will need to migrate to the new `/identity` methods.
+**Instance identity methods.** When a beta `version` query parameter of `2025-07-15` or later is used, the request fails with an HTTP response of `404` because the `/instance_identity` methods were removed.
+Clients need to migrate to the new `/identity` methods.
 For more information, see the [`2025-07-15` API version migration guide](/docs/vpc?topic=vpc-2025-07-15-migration-metadata-identity).
-The behavior remains unchanged when using a beta version query parameter of `2025-07-14` or earlier.
+The behavior remains unchanged when a beta version query parameter of `2025-07-14` or earlier is used.

 For more information, see [VPC Identity API known issues](/docs/vpc?topic=vpc-known-issues#identity-api-known-issues).